 Speech and language rehabilitation

 - Starts early.
-Therapy is most effective when it begins soon after the brain injury.
+Some studies have found that therapy is most effective when it begins soon after the brain injury.

 - Often works in groups.
 In a group setting, people with aphasia can try out their communication skills in a safe environment.
 Participants can practice initiating conversations, speaking in turn, clarifying misunderstandings and fixing conversations that have completely broken down.